top of page

 1 October 2015

-I launched on Amazon.
+I launched on Amazon in the US.

 No reviews.
 No audience.